AlecJ/ava2/readme.md

 -   backend tests
 -   check TODOs

+-   toast message for purchasing unit

 Future Work:

+-   help screens - button while loading that explains the specific rules
+-   EndTurnButton disabled is number but should be boolean
 -   centralize getUnitIconSrc and getColorForUnit

 -   maybe refactor defaultTray, loading should be consistent